farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 Some of the game’s mechanics mark boxes on the `DREAM` TRACK to represent the progress that the group is making towards their `DREAM`.
 When the group's `DREAM TRACK` is completed, the GM fast forwards in time and narrates how the story and the world changed thanks to the PCs.
 Accomplishing a `DREAM` also gives all the PCs a new `ABILITY` that they can choose from their respective `KITS`.

-After that, the group finds a new `DREAM`, and the cycle starts over.
+After that, the group finds a new `DREAM`, and a difference character can be the new `HEART OF THE GROUP`.

+Then, the cycle starts over.

 ## Harm

 When a PC gets hurt or stressed as a result of one of their actions, they take `HARM`.
 Each character has an `HARM TRACK` with 5 boxes to represent how injured they are.

 If at any point your `HARM TRACK` is filled, you are taken out and the rest of the scene continues without you.
+When the scene is over, clear the track and explain how you recover.

 The only way to recover from `HARM` is in-fiction.
 You can either rest, lay low or seek medical attention.
 When doing so, the GM will look at the fiction and tell you how much (1-5) you recover.